neumaz66/web-templates/README.md

 # Web Templates Collection

-[!info]
+> **ℹ️ Important**
+>
-This repository features a collection of web templates with distinct looks, built using only HTML and CSS.
+> This repository features a collection of web templates with distinct looks, built using only HTML and CSS.
 Each template is designed to be clean, distraction-free, and easy to customize for your own projects.

 ---